 Funding and/or Budget Period - The period of time when Federal funding is available for obligation by the recipient.
-The funding period must always be specified in multi-year awards, using fixed year funds.
+The funding period must be specified in multi-year awards.
 This term may also be used to mean budget period.
 A budget period is typically 12 months.

 Award and/or Project Period - The period established in the award document during which Federal sponsorship begins and ends.
-The term award period is also referred to as project period in 15 CFR 14.2(cc).
+The term award period is also referred to as project period.